-C. Formal Investigatory and Disciplinary Procedures for Students and Employees
+C. Formal Investigatory and Disciplinary Procedures for Students and Employees complainant or the respondent.

-All reports of sexual harassment or sexual offenses received by the Title IX Coordinator must be resolved through its Title IX policies and procedures.
-ATI is committed to providing a fair, prompt and impartial proceeding from investigation initiation to final result that is conducted by officials who do not have a conflict of interest or bias for or against the complainant or the respondent.
 If a victim discloses an incident but wishes to maintain confidentiality or request that no formal investigation be conducted or disciplinary action taken, ATI must weigh that request against its obligation to maintain a safe campus environment.
 When ATI honors the complainant's request for confidentiality, the complainant must understand that ATI's ability to meaningfully investigate the incident and pursue disciplinary action against the respondent may be limited.
 In the case of sexual violence, ATI may be required to formally investigate and, if appropriate, pursue disciplinary action under this policy.
 If ATI determines it cannot maintain the victim's confidentiality, it will so inform the victim prior to initiating the investigation and will, to the extent possible, share as limited information as possible in an effort to protect the victim's identity.
 ATI may not require a victim to participate in a formal investigation or hearing that it has initiated.